jessetvogel/rust-web/README.md

 # Backstory

 For quite some time, I couldn't decide if I like Typescript or not.
-On one hand, it has stronger typing than pure Javascript bringing more confidence about the code but on the other hand it comes with a heavy build system that makes complicates the project a lot and makes debugging a significantly harder.
+On one hand, it offers stronger typing than pure JavaScript, providing more confidence in the code; but on the other hand, it comes with a heavy build system that complicates things and makes debugging significantly harder.

-When I had to build a application where I really cared that correctness, I realized how much I don't trust Typescript even for what's designed to do and I tried different wasm based web frameworks that allow building web applications using Rust.
-These frameworks alleviated the correctness concern but they complicate things a lot requiring hundereds of dependencies just to get started.
+When I had to build an application where I really cared about correctness, I realized how much I didn't trust Typescript even for what's designed to do and I tried different Rust based web frameworks instead.
+While these frameworks alleviated correctness concerns, they introduced significant complexity, requiring hundreds of dependencies just to get started.
 For reference, `leptos` depends on 231 crates and its development tool `cargo-leptos` depends on another 485 crates.

-A major reason for this complexity is that these frameworks depend on the `wasm-bindgen` crate that build the Rust bindings for browser APIs and the Javascript glue code that allows making these calls.
-But the `wasm-bindgen` is just one way to interact with browser APIs that trades off simplicity for performance and not all applications benefit from this trade off.
-The application I'm building most probably wouldn't.
+Many of these dependencies come from the `wasm-bindgen` crate, which generates Rust bindings for browser APIs and the JavaScript glue code needed for these calls and is used almost universally by Rust based web frameworks as a lower level building block for accessing browser APIs.

+Yet, using this crate is not the only way to interact with browser APIs and many applications could benefit from a different tool that makes different tradeoffs.
+In particular, many applications might benefit from simplicity and ease of debuggging, I know the application I'm building probably would.

-So, I set out to build a web framework that allows to build client side applications with Rust that has a minimal footprint.
+So, I set out to build a web framework that allows to build client side applications with Rust and has minimal footprint.
 The result is `TinyWeb`, a client side Rust framework built in <800 lines of code.

 # Credits